 \section{Background}

-In the modern Web, when users visit a website, an automated programmatic process takes place to match advertisers with users.
-Advertisers entrust Demand-Side Platforms (DSPs) to find the most suitable users to promote their brand or product, while website publishers authorize Supply-Side Platforms (SSPs) to manage their ad inventory and monetize their content.
-This operation consists of multiple entities, numerous intermediaries and complex interactions.
-To eradicate various forms of ad fraud, stakeholders have introduced new standards.
+When users visit a website, an automated programmatic process matches them with advertisers.
+Advertisers rely on Demand-Side Platforms (DSPs) to target the right users, while website publishers use Supply-Side Platforms (SSPs) to manage their ad inventory.

-Due to the complexity of the advertising ecosystem, bad actors were able to sell the ad inventory of websites they did not control (\ie counterfeit inventory).
-In an attempt to eliminate this type of ad fraud, the the Internet Advertising Bureau (IAB) Technology Laboratory introduced the \adstxt specification~\cite{adsTxtStandard}.
-Using this standard, websites publishers explicitly disclose who is authorized to sell the ad inventory of a website.
-This information is enclosed within a text file which as publicly available at the root of the domain.
-We provide a snipped of an \adstxt file in Figure~\ref{fig:adstxt_sellersjson}.
-Each \adstxt file contains one or many comma-separated records with each record authorizing an entity to sell the ad inventory of the website.
-Each record contains: (i) the domain name of the advertising system (\eg SSP or Ad Exchange), (ii) an identifier for the seller's account in the advertising system, (iii) the type of the account, and optionally (iv) a certification id for the advertising system.
-According to the specification~\cite{adsTxtStandard}, the type of the account in field (iii) represents the relationship between the account holder and the advertising system.
+\point{\adstxt:~} Due to the complexity of the advertising ecosystem, bad actors were able to sell ad inventory of websites they did not control.
+To eliminate this, the Internet Advertising Bureau (IAB) Technology Laboratory introduced the \adstxt specification~\cite{adsTxtStandard} that allows publishers to explicitly disclose who is authorized to sell the ad inventory of their website.
+This information is enclosed within a text file, publicly available at the root of the domain (snippet in Figure~\ref{fig:adstxt_sellersjson}).
+Each \adstxt file contains comma-separated records, with each record authorizing an entity to sell the ad inventory of the website.
+Each record contains: (i) the domain name of the advertising system (\eg SSP), (ii) an identifier for the seller's account, (iii) the type of the account, and optionally (iv) a certification ID for the advertising system.
+The type of the account represents the relationship between the account holder and the ad system.
 A \texttt{DIRECT} account suggests that the website publisher also controls the advertising account and has a direct business contract with the ad system.
-A \texttt{RESELLER} accounts indicates that the website publisher has authorized a third-party entity to resell their ad inventory.
+For a \texttt{RESELLER} account, the website publisher has authorized a third-party entity to resell their ad inventory.